davidweidawang/davidweidawang.github.io/_pages/about.md

 # 🔥 News
-- *2024.09*: &nbsp; 📣📣 Excited to announce that I will be joining the **[OpenScienceLab](https://science.openxlab.org.cn/)** at [Shanghai Artificial Intelligence Labtory](https://www.shlab.org.cn/) as a Ph.D. candidate.
-Looking forward to advancing research in AI4Science under the guidance of leading experts in the field.
+- *2024.09*: 📣📣 Excited to join the OpenScienceLab at the Shanghai AI Laboratory as a Ph.D. candidate to further explore AI4Science research.
-- *2022.09*: &nbsp;🎉🎉 Selected as a member of the [Outstanding Science and Innovation Talent - Youth Enlightenment Program](https://mp.weixin.qq.com/s/bFF-IJLT49Ftm5x48avsCw) at Tongji University.
+- *2022.09*: 🎉🎉 Selected as a member of the [Outstanding Science and Innovation Talent - Youth Enlightenment Program](https://mp.weixin.qq.com/s/bFF-IJLT49Ftm5x48avsCw) at Tongji University.

 # 📝 Publications